A client once left my gym because we didn’t have the machine he was used to.

 1. Seated Bench Press Machines

-Yes—especially for gyms that serve a broad range of members.
+Absolutely—especially for gyms aiming to serve a broad audience.

 2. Flat Bench Press Machines